Origins of the knowledge economy

 I employ two sets of novel Scandinavian source material: grade lists, which track student performance in high school and university; and graduate biographies, which provide details of students’ background, education and post-study careers.

-My dissertation comprises six papers: four empirical analyses of higher educational attainment and its effects, and two papers (marked in blue boxes below) that document the source material I use.
+My dissertation comprises four empirical analyses of higher educational attainment and its effects.
+Also related, but outside the framing of the dissertation, are two additional papers documenting the source material I use are.

 Supervisors: